 What is the General Data Protection Regulation?

-What will this new law mean for me?
+What do these regulations mean for me?

-After 25 May 2018, you will have the right to make changes to inaccurate data.
+You also have the right to make changes to inaccurate data.

 Completed forms should be sent to: